leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 >The search was built to be versatile, and is as such not particulary well optimized for any specific task.
-If you have a use case for the search that performs poorer than you'd like, feel free to report that in the [ILIAS issue tracker](https://mantis.ilias.de) or contribute a possible improvement to the search via [Pull Request](../../../docs/development/contributing.md#pull-request-to-the-repositories).
+If you have a use case for the search that performs especially poorly, feel free to report that in the [ILIAS issue tracker](https://mantis.ilias.de) or contribute a possible improvement to the search via [Pull Request](../../../docs/development/contributing.md#pull-request-to-the-repositories).